moku-io/moku-style-guides/JS.md

 ```
 ##Events
 Use only one Document Ready handler per page.
 It makes it easier to debug and keep track of the behavior flow.
 Always put it on top of the js file.
 DO NOT use anonymous functions to attach events.
 Anonymous functions are difficult to debug, maintain, test, or reuse.
 ALWAYS put them outside the document ready handler.
 I'm serious.
+Putting them inside it makes no fricking sense.
 ```javascript
 $("#myLink").on("click", function(){...}); // BAD